clementranc/nstarwrap/Tutorials/Tutorial_3/Instructions.md

 nwalkers = 10  # Number of chains (should be at least 2 x ndim) verbose = 1  # 0=code does not ask anything.
 ```

+## Log file and important information

+Some parameters are written in a log file `run_id.txt`, including:
+- the degrees of freedom, as calculated by Terry et al. (2021),
+- the DAOPHOT zero point magnitude,
+- the fitting box center,
+- the fitting box size in pixels.

+It is important to note that if not provided, the fitting box limits are at 1 PSF radius from any star centroid written the `.grp` file (see https://github.com/skterry/daophot_mcmc).